-On 17 July, Minister Ingrid van Engelshoven of the Department of Education, Culture and Science (OCW) issued a disbursement letter based on the 'Architecture Closer’ masterplan officially allocating the first half of the 11 million euros awarded in March for the restoration, conservation and digitisation of Het Nieuwe Instituut’s collection.
+On 17 July, Minister Ingrid van Engelshoven of the Department of Education, Culture and Science (OCW) issued a disbursement letter based on the 'Closer to Architecture’ masterplan officially allocating the first half of the 11 million euros awarded in March for the restoration, conservation and digitisation of Het Nieuwe Instituut’s collection.

 The masterplan outlines the goals and envisaged results of the project.
 The various component plans will be worked out in detail in the coming months.
 These will form the basis for the allocation of the second half of the budget.
 The actual implementation of the plan begins in 2019.

 This project was deemed necessary in view of the collection’s sizeable conservation backlog.
 Het Nieuwe Instituut does not have the financial resources to close this gap.
 The Ministry of Education, Culture and Science (OCW) will therefore invest 11 million euros over the coming six years in the visibility – i.e. the restoration and digitisation – of the architectural collection administered by Het Nieuwe Instituut.
 Het Nieuwe Instituut plans to use this support to achieve two goals: to enhance the collection’s physical consultability and to improve the accessibility of the digitised collection.

 The goal is to raise the consultability of the collection of around 1.4 million design drawings to at least the national average.
 The design drawings will be made available with items from the photo collection and Theo van Doesburg collection by restoring and preventively and actively conserving these.